 What a big difference that made, right?!

-Before and after comparison of entryway
+The final before and after of our entryway makeover.

 We also swapped the ugly “boob” light out for this oil-rubbed bronze semi-flush light in the entryway.